-Although there are many different loans available, they can all be split into these main categories.
+Although there are many different mortgages available for homes, they can all be split into these main categories.

-Over the period or term of your loan, every month, you steadily pay back the money you’ve borrowed, along with interest.
+Over the period or term of your mortgage, every month, year after year you steadily pay back the money you’ve borrowed, along with interest.2

-Over the term of your loan, you only pay off the interest.
-You you don’t actually pay off any of the debt.
+Over the term of your mortgage,3 you only pay off the interest.
+You you don’t actually pay off any of the mortgage.
 The monthly payments will be lower, but won’t reduce the capital you owe.

-With this, your broker guarantees your levy will stay the same ‘fixed’ for a set amount of time.
+With a fixed rate mortgage, your lender guarantees your interest rate will stay the same ‘fixed’4 for a set amount of time.
 Normally this guarantee is capped between 1–10 years.

 Standard Variable Rate (SVR) Mortgage

 SVR is a lender’s default.
 No deals, bells or whistles are included.
-Lenders are free to set their own SVR, and adjust it when they like.
+Each provider is free to set their own SVR, and adjust it when they like.

-You get a discount on the SVR over a set period of time.
-This is a kind of variable where the amount you pay each month can change if they change their SVR, which they’re free to do as they like.
+You get a discount on the lender’s SVR over a set period of time.
+This is a type of variable rate, so the amount you pay each month can change if the lender changes their SVR, which they’re free to do as they like.

-This is a type of variable loan, which means you will probably pay a different amount to your lender each month.
-This follow a particular fee to determine what you pay each month, then adding a fixed amount on top of that base.
+They are a type of variable rate mortgages, which means you will probably pay a different amount to your lender each month.
+Tracker rates follow a particular interest rate to determine what you pay each month, then adding a fixed amount on top of that base rate.

-This is a variable loan, with a limit or ‘cap’ on how high the fee can rise.
-Often, it is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.
+These are variable mortgages, with a limit or ‘cap’ on how high the interest rate can rise.
+Often, the interest rate is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.

-When you sign up to your loan, the lender pays you a lump sum of cash (usually, a percentage of your loan).
+When you sign up to your mortgage, the lender pays you a lump sum5 of cash (usually, a percentage of your loan).

 These allow you to overpay and underpay and even take a payment holiday (skip a few monthly payments) if required.

-This is a way to use your savings to reduce the amount of interest you pay on your debts.
-You need to turn your pledge into an offset mortgage, open a current or savings account with your lender and link that account and your mortgage up.
+This is a way to use your savings to reduce the amount of interest you pay on your mortgage.
+You need to turn your mortgage into an offset mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.

 With these loans, you can use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being loaned.